 On one hand, cybercrime is such a new and varied phenomenon that it remains a complex and difficult issue for organisations to come to terms with.
 On the other hand, it presents a fantastic opportunity for learning and employment for those with an interest in the subject.

-Professor Slay says that across the technical, legal, policy, business and behavioural fields of cybersecurity, there are millions of jobs available internationally.
-In Australia alone, she expects there to be up to 9,000 vacancies in the next few years.
-So, if you’re after a career in cybersecurity, according to Professor Slay, ‘You’ll never be unemployed’.
+Across the technical, legal, policy, business and behavioural fields of cybersecurity, there are millions of jobs available internationally.
+In Australia alone, there are expected to be up to 9,000 vacancies in the next few years.
+So, if you’re after a career in cybersecurity, you’ll never be unemployed.

 Apply now to study a cybersecurity course at La Trobe in Semester 2, 2019.